PhilipDaniels/dotnetversioning/SetVersion/usage.md

-If the built-in variables are not sufficient for your needs, the ability to subsitute the value of an environment variable or a file provides a "get out of jail free" card which you can use to accomplish any versioning scheme - write a batch file or PowerShell script to generate a file with the desired data then use dotnet-setversion to write it into the assembly attributes.
+If the built-in variables are not sufficient for your needs, the ability to subsitute the value of an environment variable or a file provides a "get out of jail free" card which you can use to accomplish any versioning scheme - write a batch file or PowerShell script to generate a file with the desired data then use dnv to write it into the assembly attributes.

 VARIABLE EXAMPLES
 =================